-Cloud occurrence probability distributions as a function of height are shown in Figure 5, both for total occurrence and partitioned into liquid, precipitating liquid, ice, mixed-phase, and precipitating mixed-phase clouds for the entire ACSE campaign, and separated into summer and the autumn seasons following Sotiropoulou et al. (2016).
-For completeness, the cloud fraction

-210 for all clouds, i.e. including those with a cloud-top height above 6 km for which only cloud base could be detected, is provided as dotted line.
+Cloud occurrence probability distributions as a function of height are shown in Fig. 5, both for total occurrence and partitioned into liquid, precipitating liquid, ice, mixed-phase, and precipitating mixed-phase clouds for the entire ACSE campaign and separated into the summer and the autumn seasons following Sotiropoulou et al. (2016).
+For completeness, the cloud fraction for all clouds, i.e. including those with a cloud-top height above 6 km for which only cloud base could be detected, is provided as the dotted line.

-In general, Figure 5 shows that clouds were more abundant below 4 km height during autumn than during summer.
+In general, Fig. 5 shows that clouds were more abundant below 4 km height during autumn than during summer.
 This is reflected in the lower tropospheric maxima of the mean cloud fraction of 0.42 and 0.75 in summer and autumn, respectively.
-In summer, there is a clear separation between height ranges dominated by liquid-water (< 1.2 km) and by ice clouds (> 1.2

-- 215 km).
-Precipitating and non-precipitating mixed-phase clouds during summer were found at all height levels though their cloud fraction strongly decreased upwards of 0.5 km.
+In summer, there is a clear separation between height ranges dominated by liquid water (< 1.2 km) and by ice clouds (> 1.2 km).
+Precipitating and non-precipitating mixed-phase clouds during summer were found at all height levels, though their cloud fraction strongly decreased upwards of 0.5 km.
 Autumn showed a strong reduction in the occurrence of liquid clouds and an increase in both mixed-phase clouds and ice clouds at low levels.
-Ice clouds during autumn extended almost down to the surface, while low clouds during summer were predominantly liquid.
+Ice clouds during summer were found strong by the strong strong ing autumn extended almost down to the surface, while low clouds during summer were predominantly liquid.
 Figure 5 also reveals that precipitating clouds were more abundant during summer than during winter.
-This is in line with Figure 4 which shows that precipitating clouds are linked to - frontal passages, i.e. deep cloud systems.
+This is in line with Fig. 4 which shows that precipitating clouds are linked to frontal passages, i.e. deep cloud systems.
 More of such deep cloud systems have been encountered during summer.
-In contrast, 220 a stable boundary layer with shallow stratus clouds, which typical occur in the marginal ice zone, prevailed during autumn.
+In contrast, a stable boundary layer with shallow stratus clouds, which typically occur in the marginal ice zone, prevailed during autumn.

 Only remote-sensing observations and the Cloudnet target classification are used to identify cloud layers.
 This gives apparent cloud layers and apparent multi-layer clouds for which features have to be clearly separated in a profile.
-During summer, this approach gives occurrence rates of 19.6% cloud-free conditions, 39.1% single-layer clouds, and 41.3% multi-layer clouds.
+During summer, this approach gives occurrence rates of 19.6 % cloud-free conditions, 39.1 % single-layer clouds, and 41.3 % multi-layer clouds.
+During autumn, these numbers change to 4.6 %, 47.6 %, and 47.8 %.
+This means that apparent single-layer clouds and multi-layer clouds occur at about the same rate during both seasons.

-During autumn, these numbers change to 4.6%, 47.6%, and 47.8%.
-This means that apparent single-layer clouds and multilayer clouds occur at about the same rate during both seasons.
-A statistical overview of top temperature, top height, bottom height, and geometrical thickness of the clouds observed during ACSE is provided in Figure 6.
+A statistical overview of top temperature, top height, bottom height, and geometrical thickness of the clouds observed during ACSE is provided in Fig. 6.
 The results refer to cloud layers (up to three allowed per profile) for which both cloud base and top could be clearly identified.
 The minimum cloud geometrical depth was defined by the radar range resolution of 31 m.
-Again, mixed-phase clouds is related to their connection to the passage of low pressure systems.
+Again, the results were separated according to cloud phase and season.
+Average cloud-top temperatures were 0 °C for liquid clouds, -10 °C for mixed-phase clouds, and -15 °C for ice clouds.
+Cloud-top temperatures were slightly higher during summer and for precipitating clouds and slightly lower during winter and for non-precipitating clouds, though with a similar spread of values.
+The seasonal behaviour of cloud-top and base heights for liquid clouds dif-